Certified Nurse Aide

 - Have no lifting restrictions.

-Upon successful completion of the 75-hour Nurse Aide course, the student will receive a certificate of completion.
+Upon successful completion of the 80-hour Nurse Aide course or the 75-hour Hybrid Nurse Aide course, the student will receive a certificate of completion.

 The Nurse Aide program is approved by the Iowa Department of Inspections and Appeals for employment in a healthcare facility.